IRL2/nanover-server-py/README.md

 * Install Anaconda
 * Clone the nanover-protocol repository
 * In a terminal, in the repository root:
-    * Create a conda environment (here we call the environment "nanover-dev"): `conda create -n nanover-dev "python>3.11"`
+    * Create a conda environment (here we call the environment "nanover-dev") with the required depencies: `conda create -n nanover-dev -c conda-forge "python>3.11" openmm MDAnalysis MDAnalysisTests ase mpi4py`
     * Activate the conda environment: `conda activate nanover-dev`
-    * Install the required conda package: `conda install -c conda-forge openmm MDAnalysis MDAnalysisTests ase`
     * Compile the protocol and install the NanoVer python libraries in your conda environment: `./compile.sh --no-dotnet`.
 If you do not plan on modifying the python packages, you may run `./compile.sh --no-edit --no-dotnet` instead.
 Otherwise, by default, the NanoVer packages will be installed in edit mode (`pip install -e`) meaning that changes in the `nanover-protocol` directory will be directly reflected in your python environment.

 Here, we installed only the python library.
 Using the `--no-dotnet` argument, we skipped building the C# libraries for NanoVer.
 Would you want to work on these library, you would need to: